francescoagati/LiveScript/README.md

 ### Using Macros
 LiveScript ships with a small Lisp‑style macro system located in `lib/macros.js`.
+The macros module is also exported as `require('livescript').macros`.
 Load the module and define macros using either `define` or `defineSyntax`:

 ```livescript